prudhvir3ddy/body-of-work/Deliveroo/readme.md

 - Launched bundles to the consumers globally ( Involved a lot of basket and add to cart calculations with existing offers )

+### No one asked me to do

-### Stability work
+## Stability work

 <img width="683" alt="Screenshot 2025-04-28 at 9 59 31 PM" src="https://github.com/user-attachments/assets/3a823069-6626-4f0f-ba27-f3a4680455df" />

 - Improved crash-free sessions metrics of restaurants by ~3%, leading to 99.98%

-### No one asked me to do
+- My work on baseline profiles which decreased ~30% of the app startup time got highlighted in company annual Android-onsite event to all the other apps

+## Against to rewriting

 When I joined the restaurant team, everyone was discussing how they wanted to do a full rewrite of the app, as the current app is very old and not scalable, and there's a proposal to leadership as well.